ChrisZie/HugoSymphony/content/_index.md

 '
 - caption: Global Team, Global Impact
-  description: 'To have the greatest impact, you must engage a global audience.
+  description: 'To have the greatest impact, you must engage a global team.
 We
     are here to provide you with the tools and know-how to reach the world.

 '
 - caption: Creating in Concert
-  description: 'Join our global network of world-changing institutions.
+  description: 'Join our global network of world-changing organizations.
 If you have
-    ever hoped and wondered how you could grow your impact, together we will do just that.
+    ever wanted to grow your impact, welcome to Symphony ECO.

 '
 service_item: